Glacier Media: Weather

 Glacier has a weather information division that provides weather based monitoring and modelling information.
 It is called Weather Innovations Consulting LP.
 Its information is used by agribusinesses, producer organizations, government agencies and researchers.
 The program was originally launched out of the University of Guelph in Ridgetown, Ontario, Canada.

-General Business Media
+General business media

 Glacier has a general business group that provides information on Vancouver and British Columbia.
 This group is called Business in Vancouver Media Group.
 It contains a weekly newspaper, Business in Vancouver, and a daily news website called BIV.com.
 The group also produces annual business magazines and business events.

 Healthcare

 Glacier Media has a subsidiary for Canadian healthcare professionals to learn about the medical breakthroughs, clinical studies and best practices.
 The subsidiary is called Inceptus Media.

-Community Media
+Community media

 Glacier owns community newspapers and websites in British Columbia, Alberta and Saskatchewan.
 Glacier purchased its largest newspaper, the Times Colonist of Victoria, British Columbia, in an $86.5 million deal in 2011.
 The deal included other newspapers formerly held by Postmedia Network.
 Weekly newspapers include: Bowen Island Undercurrent, North Shore News, Delta Optimist, Burnaby Now, Richmond News, The Prince George Citizen.
 New Westminster Record, Coast Reporter, The Squamish Chief, Weyburn Review, Whistler Question, and Pique Newsmagazine.

 In April 2019, Glacier announced its intent to acquire Castanet Media, owner of the Kelowna-based online publication Castanet.

 In October, 2023, Glacier announced it was ceasing operation of the Alaska Highway News and the Dawson Creek Mirror.
 In Feb 23, 2025, Glacier announced that the community news websites for Burnaby Now and the New Westminster Record would close by April 21, and Tri-City News would close by May 21.